LucaSoames/EGH455/TAIP/TEST_MODE_DOCUMENTATION.md

 4. **Remote test mode**: Process files over network connection

 This test mode functionality provides a complete development and testing environment that mirrors the capabilities of the original `object_detection.py` while being fully integrated with the TAIP system architecture.

+## Notes
+- There is no camera source toggle for ArUco.
+LEFT mono is fixed in live mode to ensure stable pose.
+- ArUco runs in a background thread to avoid blocking or freezes.